ABOUT IPPOLITO LAWYERS

 Paul Ippolito is an experienced commercial lawyer, long standing academic, a registered Migration Agent as well as a Notary Public.

-His ability to advise on property and commercial law issues means he is able to be a one stop legal shop for business.
+His ability to advise on an extensive range of commercial law issues means he is able to be a one stop legal shop for business.

-He can assist with matters ranging from advising on business legal structures, setting up shareholder agreements, registering trade marks, terms and conditions, protecting confidentiality of ideas, commercial contracts, employment and contractor issues, sale and purchase of business agreements and franchises right through to resolving disputes.
+He can assist with matters ranging from advising on business legal structures, setting up shareholder agreements, registering trademarks, terms and conditions, protecting confidentiality of ideas, commercial contracts, defamation, social media disputes, employment and contractor issues, sale and purchase of business agreements and franchises right through to resolving disputes.

 Being an advocate of lifelong learning, Paul enjoys personal development and giving back to the legal profession and has done so by;